Air Conditioning and Refrigeration Contractors

 1. Experienced ACR Technicians may quickly and easily obtain an ACR Technician Registration online.
 Once an ACR Technician Registration is obtained, you may coordinate with a Texas licensed ACR Contractor and immediately begin performing ACR work in Texas.
 Apply for Technician Registration online.

 2. Texas currently has reciprocal ACR Contractor licensing agreements with two states, South Carolina and Georgia.
 TDLR will fast-track reciprocal license applications from those states, so that qualified applicants wanting to assist with the Harvey recovery efforts may quickly obtain a reciprocal license and begin performing ACR work in Texas.
 More information on how to apply by reciprocity.

 Due to severe weather, several PSI examination centers in Texas are temporarily closed.
 If your scheduled examination is postponed due to the closure of an examination center, PSI will attempt to contact you to reschedule it.
 You may also check the status of your scheduled examination by calling 800-733-9267.
 For more information, please visit the PSI web site.

 On this Page:

 Military Service Members, Veterans, and Spouses - For more information about obtaining a TDLR license or renewing a TDLR license that expired while serving on active duty, please go to the Military Outreach home page.

-The Air Conditioning and Refrigeration Contractors Advisory Board met September 8 in Austin.
+The Air Conditioning and Refrigeration Contractors Advisory Board met July 25, 2017 in Austin.
 The agenda and staff reports are online.
-The meeting was archived, and you can watch it with RealPlayer or on TDLR's YouTube page.
+The meeting was archived and is available on TDLR's YouTube channel.